Manhattan/Riley County

 Helpful Links from your local League here.
 More advice at Vote411.org (The LWVUS sponsored voting info site), Riley County Elections website, and your local county clerk!
 Check here.

-You and your guests are welcome to join our League of Women Voters of Manhattan-Riley County for good food, an engaging conversation and connection with each other!
+You and your guests are welcome to join our League of Women Voters of Manhattan-Riley County for good food, an engaging conversation and connection with each other on Thursday, June 5th.

-- COST: $15 for Meal by cash or check to LWVMRC.
-Reservations needed.
+COST: $15 for Meal by cash or check to LWVMRC at the door.
+Reservations needed for the meal only.

 - No Charge if attending Presentation Only.